 - activity modification advice

-- establishment of an appropriate return to activity or sport plan
+- establishment of an appropriate return to activity, return to running or return to sport plan

 Other intervention for a hip flexor strain